tdhopper/tdhopper.com/content/post/2018-02-28–data-science-faq.md

 *Should I get a masters degree in computer science?
 Will it help me become a data scientist?*

 I think a masters degree in computer science will be likely to pay off in the long run.
-It may not help you get a job as a data scientist, but it would undoubtly help you in a data science job.
+It may not help you get a job as a data scientist, but it would undoubtedly help you in a data science job.

 I have half of a computer science masters, and I sometimes wish I had finished it.